queenoriol/queenoriol.github.io/Tech_Sales_Analysis/README.md

 ## Tools Used

-- **Excel**
+**Excel**
-  - Data Cleaning: Removed duplicates, fixed missing values
+  - Cleaned data by removing duplicates, correcting formats, and handling blanks
+  - Applied data validation, standardized column headers, and ensured correct data types
-  - Functions: VLOOKUP, TEXTJOIN, IF, COUNTIFS, SUMIFS
+  - Used formulas like LOOKUPs, TEXTJOIN, IF, COUNTIFS, SUMIFS, INDEX-MATCH, and etc. to derive insights
+  - Explored trends using filters, conditional formatting, and Pivot Tables for quick summaries

 - **Power BI**
-  - Data Modeling: Relationships between orders, products, customers
-  - Visuals: Line charts, bar graphs, pie charts, maps, KPI cards
+  - Connected and modeled sales, product, and customer data
+  - Built interactive dashboards with visuals (bar charts, trend lines, maps, etc.)
-  - DAX Measures: Total revenue, order counts, average spend
+  - Used DAX for KPIs like revenue, order volume, and average order value
+  - Enabled dynamic filtering by month, product, customer segment, and state
 ---

 ## Skills Demonstrated